dafrito/parsegraph/DEPLOYING.md

 ### PARSEGRAPH_GITHUB_PATH

-Format: home-relative path to the remote Github directory for uploads.
-Do not include the beginning ~/ as it may break ssh
+Format: Absolute path to the remote Github directory for uploads.
+Do not include a trailing slash.

 ### PARSEGRAPH_DOCS_PATH

-Format: path to parsegraph public documents directory.
-Include the full path as needed; no directory is assumed.
+Format: Absolute path to remote parsegraph public documents directory.
+Do not include a trailing slash.

 ### NPM_PUBLISH_TOKEN